 And as for Hurricane Dorian… we got off very lightly.
 Despite living on top of a hill overlooking Cobequid Bay, we survived with just a few broken branches off our maple trees.
 Some of our neighbours weren’t so lucky with whole trees downed.
 The power went out around 4pm on Saturday and at one point we were told it could be 11pm on Wednesday before it would be restored.
 Fortunately we didn’t have to wait that long and in the end were only in the dark for 22 hours.
 We’re counting our blessings today.

-UPDATE 2020: Sadly the Heart Epoxy Droplets and Embossing Buddy retired at the end of May 2020 and are no longer available.
+UPDATE 2021: Sadly the Heart Epoxy Droplets, Feels Like Frost DSP and Embossing Buddy have retired and are no longer available.